cassiejeppsen/backups/README.md

 }
 ```

-This will give us a font size of 1.3rem and a fall back of 13px.
-This mixin is assumes that the root (HTML) element has this style: `html { font-size: 62.5%; } ` So don't ever change that!
+This will output a font size of 1.3rem and a fall back of 13px.
+This mixin is assumes that the root (HTML) element has this style: `html { font-size: 62.5%; } ` Don't ever change that, or the fonts will be going off of base 16 instead of base 10.

 ##Responsive Content